 It is the host that is dreaded, O great king.
-Besides, after he had encamped his army on the shore of the ocean, he summoned the ocean-god; and, when he did not come forth from his abode, then he (here the queen changes from Prákrit to Sanskrit) shot an arrow a little within the moment the whole water, revolving again and again with the motion of a wheel, became crimson with boiling; and its shoals of sea-monsters began to faint, and its swarms of tortoises suddenly to burst asunder, and its countless mermen to swoon; while a strange sound rang out, and its shells and pearls were plainly seen.
+Besides, after he had encamped his army on the shore of the ocean, he summoned the ocean-god; and, when he did not come forth from his abode, then he (here the queen changes from Prakrit to Sanskrit) shot an arrow a little within the cavity of the ocean, by the might of which in half a moment the whole water, revolving again and again with the motion of a wheel, became crimson with boiling; and its shoals of sea-monsters began to faint, and its swarms of tortoises suddenly to burst asunder, and its countless mermen to swoon; while a strange sound rang out, and its shells and pearls were plainly seen.